Time Pressure in Software Engineering: A Systematic Review: Empirical results

-Reasons for effort estimation problems and subsequent failures to meet deadlines in Capability Maturity Model Integration (CMMI) level 5 organizations are given by ~\citet{smite2009cmmi}.
+Reasons for effort estimation problems and subsequent failures to meet deadlines in Capability Maturity Model Integration (CMMI) level 5 organizations are given by \citet{smite2009cmmi}.
 In many cases, these problems stem from a lack of historical data for creating the estimates.
-Similarly, ~\citet{miranda2008protecting} suggested using probabilistic models to combat underestimation.
+Similarly, \citet{miranda2008protecting} suggested using probabilistic models to combat underestimation.
+In an older survey about using expert judgment as an estimation tool~\cite{hughes1996expert}, it was found that only few estimators use information about deadline pressure when producing estimates.

-~\citet{verner2008factors} investigation of the cause of failures in 57 projects showed that software projects failed because of multiple factors.
-However, three of the four most common factors involved time and were outlined as the ``delivery date impacted the development process,'' which was present in 93\% of failed projects, ``project was underestimated" which was present in 81\% of failed projects and "staff not rewarded for working long hours," which was present in 73\% of failed projects.
+\citet{verner2008factors} investigation on the causes of failures showed that software projects failed because of multiple factors.
+However, three of the four most common factors involved time and were outlined as the ``delivery date impacted the development process,'' which was present in 93\% of failed projects, ``project was underestimated", which was present in 81\% of failed projects, and "staff not rewarded for working long hours", which was present in 73\% of failed projects.

+In a survey, partly by the same authors, time related reasons such as "project completed on time" are not seen as important for project success~\cite{procaccino2006defining}.
+In contradiction, a literature review summarizing project success factors~\cite{nasir2011critical} lists "Realistic schedule" as the third most common factor, and "Realistic budget" as the eight most common success factor on the reviewed literature.

 Change requests, especially ones that are tied to internal dependencies of the developed software, have also been reported to increase time pressure~\cite{lavallee2015good,jemielniak2009time}.
 Similarly, requirements volatility has been mentioned as a cause for time pressure in a study conducted with surveys~\cite{ferreira2009understanding}.
-In complex projects, such as software projects, it has been noted by ~\citet{reichelt1999dynamics} that projects with significant overruns consumed the budgets for original work and thus any rework resulted in overruns and time pressure.
+Overscoping, i.e. requiring more resources than available, is mentioned as a cause for time pressure by \citet{bjarnason2012you}.
+It has been noted by \citet{reichelt1999dynamics} that in complex projects with significant overruns, budgets were consumed for original work and any rework resulted in overruns and time pressure.
 Projects with budgets in which resources remained after initial rework were tied to less severe overruns~\cite{reichelt1999dynamics}.

 Similarly, an unexpected shortage of resources, for example, unplanned leaves, have been reported to increase time pressures in software testing~\cite{shah2014global}.
 In the same paper, postponement of deadlines was also mentioned as one cause of time pressure.
 A case study investigating the effect of rapid releases on software testing found that testing becomes more deadline oriented with rapid releases, as testing is performed closer to deadlines~\cite{mantyla2013rapid}.